zhengbuqian/milvus/internal/core/unittest/scalar_bench/data_generation_schema.md

     - `random`: Random combinations of tokens
       - `values.inline`
       - `values.dictionary`
+      - `values.pick` (with `values.dictionary` only): Integer.
+Use only the first N tokens from the dictionary as the token pool.
+      - `values.random_pick` (with `values.dictionary` only): Integer.
+Use N randomly selected tokens from the dictionary as the token pool (without replacement; respects seed when available).
+        - Constraints: Do not set both `values.pick` and `values.random_pick`.
+When `values.inline` is used, neither may be set.
       - `token_count`: Number of tokens (for `random` mode):
         - `min`, `max`, `distribution`
       - `keywords`: Required tokens with frequency guarantees.